13 Free Resources to Make Running or Starting a Business Easier

 “We all have that friend that will tell you you’ve gotten fat,” she says.
 “They are the best to run things by.
 You know they will tell you the truth.”

 You may have heard of Google.
 You may have even used it to find this article.
 But there’s a lot more to it than the search engine.
 Here’s a primer on the many ways it can help your business.

-G Suite includes Gmail, of course, but also other helpful apps like Drive, Docs, Calendar and Hangouts that are essential for online meetings, word processing and file storage.
+- Google Workspace includes Gmail, of course, but also other helpful apps like Drive, Docs, Calendar, Chat and Meetthat are essential for online meetings, word processing and file storage.

-Google My Business allows you to better connect with customers and manage how your business appears on Google searches and Google Maps.
+- Google Business Profile (formerly Google My Business) allows you to better connect with customers and manage how your business appears on Google searches and Google Maps.
 Use it to post and update location, operating hours, contact information and prices, as well as to share photos and respond to customer reviews.